nepodhodish/ESNLV/README.md

 The repository for the paper "Using Echo-State Networks to Reproduce Rare Events in Chaotic Systems"

-Anton Erofeev, Balasubramanya T. Nadiga, Ilya Timofeyev
+Anton Erofeev_1, Balasubramanya T. Nadiga_2, Ilya Timofeyev_1
+1 - University of Houston
+2 - Los Alamos National Laboratory

 Folders:
 - time_series&histograms - <b>Time-series and Equilibrium Histogram prediction</b>